Quick Links

 ---|---|---|---|---|---|---|

-Emphasis on rhetoric and composition with a focus on expository writing and understanding writing as a process.
-Establishing effective college-level writing strategies through four or more writing projects comprising at least 3,000 words in total.
-Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097 or WAC101, or a grade of B or better in ALT100, or (a grade of C in ALT100 AND Corequisites: ENG101LL or ENG107LL OR WAC101 OR ENG100A+).
-Due to the possibility of last-minute schedule changes, students are encouraged to attend the first class meeting before purchasing the textbook. |
+Emphasis on rhetoric and composition with a focus on persuasive, research-based writing and understanding writing as a process.
+Developing advanced college-level writing strategies through three or more writing projects comprising at least 4,000 words in total.
+Prerequisites: Grade of C or better in ENG101. |

 ||||||